Buy the Award-Winning Book Here (over 800 copies sold, as of January 2025)!!!!!!!!

 The HOPE Lab

 Prospective students can review the Current Students, HOPE Lab, and About sections of my website, along with the Gómez HOPE Lab Professional Development Series and the Gómez Social Justice & Institutional Change Collection to gain more information about my approach and priorities.
+For fairness to all applicants, Gómez will not be able to appraise prospective student’s application or experience prior to formally applying.

 PI: Dr. Jennifer M. Gómez